-Watercare Mining recommends that dams be cleaned every 3 to 6 months, depending on the nature of the dam and its water quality.
+Watercare Mining recommends that dams be cleaned every three to six months, depending on the nature of the dam and its water quality.
 The cleaning procedure depends on the availability of space, the material out of which the dam is constructed, and ventilation.

-Cleaning method depends on the type of mine service water dam
+Cleaning method depends on the type of mining water dam

 The reticulation dams may be underground or on the surface, constructed from materials ranging from the natural rock ore within the mine to concrete or synthetic liner.
 These conditions vary significantly depending on whether the dam is below or above the surface.

 Underground dam cleaning is done with either a vacuum or positive displacement pump – and labour.
 The mud which is removed is placed into dewatering bags or sent to a filter press, where the moisture content of the mud is reduced, making it easier to handle for disposal.